arbazsiddiqui/blog/content/posts/2020-03-28-practical-guide-to-memory-leak-in-node.md

 #### Introducing a Leaky Code

-For the sake of demo, I have a built a express server which has a leaky route in it.
+For the sake of demo, I have a built an express server which has a leaky route in it.
 We will use this API server for debugging.

 ```javascript
 const express = require('express')